-Return to: Wisconsin-Department of Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE_Alert@dot.wi.gov l-certify that I have utilized comprehensive good faith efforts to solicit and utilize DBE firms to meet the DBE participation requirements of this contract proposal, as demonstrated by my responses and as specified in Additional Special Provision 3 (ASP-3).
+Return to: Wisconsin-Department of Transportation DBE-Program-Office PO-Box-7965 Madison, WI-53707-7965 DBE\Alert@dot.wi.gov l-certify-that-l-have-utilized-comprehensive-good-faith-efforts-to-solicit-and-utilize-DBE-firms-to-meet-the-DBE-participation-requirements-o this-contract-proposal, as demonstrated-by-my-responses-and-as-specified-in-Additional-Special-Provision-3-(ASP-3).
 I certify that the information given in the Documentation of Good Faith Efforts is true and correct to the best-of-my-knowledge and belief.
-I-further-understand-that-any-willful-falsification, fraudulent-statement, or misrepresentation-will-result-in-appropriate-sanctions, which may involve debarment-and/or prosecution under applicable-state (Trans-504) and Federal-laws. ļ (Bidder/Authorized Representative Signature) (bioden Authorized Representative Signature) (Print-Name) ļ (Title)
+I-further understand that any willful falsification, fraudulent statement, or misrepresinvolve debarment and/or prosecution under applicable state (Trans 504) and Fede ļ (Bidder/Authorized Representative Signature) (bioden Authorized Representative Signature) (Print-Name) ļ (Title)